tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit2@bandit:~$
 ```

-And there it is!
-The file, "spaces in this filename".
-Lets open it by using the cat command and encase the filename in double quotes so the cat command ignores spaces inside filenames.
+The file `spaces in this filename` indeed exists, so lets open it up and see the file contents using the `cat` command.
+If a filename contains spaces in between characters, try wrapping filename in double quotes so then the `cat` command ignores spaces inside filenames.

 ```bash
 bandit2@bandit:~$ cat "spaces in this filename"